 You can transfer your events from a different calendar application or Google Account to Google Calendar.

-Note: When you import an event, guests for that event are not imported.
+Note: When you import an event, guests and conference data for that event are not imported.

 Step 1: Export events

 First, export your events as a file that you can import into Google.
 Choose one of these options:Export from another calendar application

 Most calendar applications, like Outlook Calendar or Apple Calendar, let you export your events.

 - Open the calendar application where your events are currently stored.
 It's often easier to do this from a computer than a phone or tablet.

 - Look for an option to Export.

 - If you're given the option to choose from different file formats, choose CSV.
 If you're using an Apple device, choose vCard.

 For more help, look in your calendar application's help center or try using the words